-*Please see our whitepaper on DRI ratings at the bottom of this page to properly understand what “detection” means in thermal camera ratings.
+*Please see our whitepaper on DRI ratings to properly understand what “detection” means in thermal camera ratings.

 Can’t See Through Glass

 Since glass emits its own heat and is also partially reflective of thermal energy, thermal imaging is unable to see through glass, which means thermal cameras can not see into building or vehicle windows and cannot be mounted inside a window looking out.

 Thermal sensors for security purposes are often limited to a resolution of 640×480, which is much lower than most current optical sensors.
 However, it’s important to know that the types of details detected by thermal and visible cameras are very different; a high level of detail isn’t as critical with thermal cameras.